htaudah/vmlab/README.md

 # VMC Lab Environment
 A collection of scripts and Ansible playbooks required to provision a VMC lab environment.
+You can find more detailed documentation on this repository [here](http://www.google.com).

 ## Create a bootstrap ISO
+Before running the playbooks for Windows and Linux template creation, generate the bootstrap ISO from the source by running the following command from the repository root:

+`mkisofs -l -relaxed-filenames -V OEMDRV -o /tmp/bootstrap.iso ./bootstrap/`

 For creating both Windows and Linux templates, a response file is needed to provide answers to all installation parameters that would normally be specified during a manual install.
 For Windows, that takes the form of an autounattend.xml answer file, and for Linux that would be the anaconda-ks.cfg